haxtheweb/edtechjoker/draft-outline.md

 - go to vercel.com and connect this account to your github account / repo.
 - If you do this, your project should automatically start building on vercel for a CI pipeline / demo space
 - Turn in a link to your github repo and the link to your project working on vercel (should be like whatever.vercel.app as an address)
+- **I want you to have comments documenting each method in your counter-app code.
+You must be able to explain what is going on**
 - **A link to github is turned into Cantvas**
+- This is worth 5% of your grade (as are all of these section of homeworks)

 ### Considerations
 - Do the best you can to provide the most complete solution you can
 - We'll have discussions and in-class review to improve the quality of solutions
 - Next week we'll remediate to improve solutions and ensure everyone stretches to the same level
 - LAs will grade harshly based on requirements, but realize this is still only a few points.
 The more critical thing will be the feedback given as far as what's missing as opposed to real attempts that are broken